 Thank you for your interest in the UTSU’s upcoming General Meeting!

-The UTSU’s 2021 Special General Meeting (SGM) is coming up!
+The UTSU’s Annual General Meeting is coming up!
 General meetings provide you as a member with the opportunity to engage with and weigh in on the work of your students’ union.

-The 2020 Special General Meeting is tentatively being scheduled for Saturday March 20th at 2:00pm.
+The 2021 Annual General Meeting is being scheduled for Friday, October 8th at 5:00pm.
 Stay tuned to this page for updates.

 We will be holding this meeting entirely online via Zoom.
 We ask that all attendees RSVP beforehand using Eventbrite once the online event is created.
 Registrants will be emailed the Zoom link on the day of the meeting.